- Surprising Yoga Benefits!

 Back pain is a real problem for society, with 8 out of 10 Americans experiencing back problems at some point in their lives.

-A further study published in 2017 reinforced these positive findings for those suffering from moderate to severe lower back pain.
+A project published in 2017 reinforced these positive findings for those suffering from moderate to severe lower back pain.

-It looked at those who live in underserved communities, rather than those from middle class backgrounds which the research had previously focussed on.
+It looked at those who live in underserved communities, rather than those from middle class backgrounds which studies had previously focused on.

 They attended classes for 12 weeks and reported relief from their pain.